 Being a mom has taught me how important it is for me to remember that I am leading the next generation.
 I never grew up with boys around, so it’s a big adjustment for me.
 But my job is not to raise boys, but men.
 Men who will one day live unashamed about the gospel, and who will lead their generation to Christ.
 Men who will be bold and courageous!

-Being a mom has taught me that we can never have to many cars, trucks, balls, band aids and most importantly hugs and kisses.
+Being a mom has taught me that we can never have too many cars, trucks, balls, band-aids and most importantly hugs and kisses.
 I leave the playing rough part up to dad.
-I smother the boys in kisses and hugs and, most of the time they actually tell me ‘no mama’ but I’m going to keep doing it anyways.
+I smother the boys in kisses and hugs and, most of the time they actually tell me ‘no mama’ but I’m going to keep doing it anyway.
 In a world filled with so much hate, I want them to know that I will always love them and am their number one cheerleader.

 Photos by Ailee Petrovic

 READ MORE MOTHERHOOD HERE: